Ed Rowe

-Edward James 'Eddie' Rowe was a Canadian ice hockey center who was a two-time All-American for Clarkson and led the team in scoring during its undefeated season in 1955–56.
+Edward James 'Eddie' Rowe (died June 21, 2010) was a Canadian ice hockey center who was a two-time All-American for Clarkson and led the team in scoring during its undefeated season in 1955–56.

 Career

 Rowe was a star player for his junior team in Cornwall, helping the team win both the city and regional championship in 1953 while collecting both the scoring title and MVP trophy.
 After the season he began attending Clarkson College of Technology in nearby Potsdam, New York and spent a year on the freshman team.
 He joined the varsity squad in his second year and instantly provided a scoring punch, leading the team with 29 goals just 21 games.

 In his junior season Rowe became the focal point of the offense and the team ran roughshod over their opponents.
 Rowe finished with 65 points in 23 games to lead the NCAA in scoring but it was Clarkson's 23–0 record that was really astounding.
 The Golden Knights finished the first recognized undefeated season in NCAA history (other teams had undefeated records but played fewer than 10 games) and were offered a bid to the 1956 NCAA Tournament.
 There was, however, a problem; eight members of the team were 4-year varsity players and NCAA regulations at the time limited players to 3 years of varsity play.
 For Clarkson to accept those eight players wouldn't be allowed to participate.
 Head coach Bill Harrison left it up to the team to decide what they wanted to do and the players unanimously decided that if some of them couldn't play none of them would play.
 Even without a tournament appearance Rowe was named as an AHCA First Team All-American.